Lambda calculus: Recursion and fixed points

-Every recursively defined function can be seen as a fixed point of some suitably defined function closing over the recursive call with an extra argument, and therefore, using Y, every recursively defined function can be expressed as a lambda expression.
-In particular, we can now cleanly define the subtraction, multiplication and comparison predicate of natural numbers recursively.
+Every recursively defined function can be seen as a fixed point of some suitably defined higher order function (also known as functional) closing over the recursive call with an extra argument.
+Therefore, using Y, every recursive function can be expressed as a lambda expression.
+In particular, we can now cleanly define the subtraction, multiplication, and comparison predicates of natural numbers, using recursion.

+When Y combinator is coded directly in a strict programming language, the applicative order of evaluation used in such languages will cause an attempt to fully expand the internal self-application $(x x)$ prematurely, causing stack overflow or, in case of tail call optimization, indefinite looping.
+A delayed variant of Y, the Z combinator, can be used in such languages.
+It has the internal self-application hidden behind an extra abstraction through eta-expansion, as $(\lambda v.x x v)$, thus preventing its premature expansion: